la2050/archive/_projects/2015/los-angeles-human-library.md

   for arts, culture and Jewish education on the east side of Los Angeles, and strives to connect people of all different backgrounds through arts & cultural programming.
-'In one to three sentences, please describe your proposal.': >- The SIJCC proposes LA’s first city-wide Human Library initiative.
-The Library provides a forum for people to engage in difficult conversations and gain a deeper understanding of diverse human experiences.
-Participants “check out” individuals who have volunteered to act as “books” labeled with titles that specify a topic or neighborhood they represent.
-Through guided conversation, participants are better able to connect to others in their community.
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: